If you wrestled in the 70s, you know this poster.

 The little fella on bottom is West Germany's Wilfred Dietrich, 38, who weighed in at 287.
 Both he and Taylor were representing their nations at super heavyweight, each in both Freestyle and Greco.

 Beginning in 1956, often competing in both FS and Greco, Deitrich medaled in five Olympics and five world championships, taking Olympic gold in 1960, and the world championship in 1961.
-For a seven-year run from 1955 to 1972, he never lost in Freestyle.
+During a seven-year run from 1955 to 1972, he never lost in Freestyle.

 Taylor beat Dietrich in FS by decision at the 72 Olympics, and went on to win Bronze, after losing a controversial decision to Russia's Aleksander Medved.
 But a few days later, in Greco, although he did not go on to medal, Wilfred Dietrich hit what many people call the greatest throw in wrestling history.